 Some of Singapore's coolest bars are above, below, or behind something, making them pretty difficult to locate.
 But we're here to tell you where they are and how to get in

 For every swanky bar that pops up in the city, there’s a modest hidden watering hole that relies on word-of-mouth recommendations for a steady stream of regulars.
-We’ve sussed out the best secret bars in Singapore that are replete with excellent service and quality drinks behind that shroud of secrecy!
+We’ve sussed out the best hidden bars in Singapore that are replete with excellent service and quality drinks behind that shroud of secrecy!

 Psst…if you like this, check out our story on hidden restaurants in Singapore.

 You’ll find this medieval pharmacy-themed bolthole on the third floor of British-style gastropub Oxwell & Co, with a hidden door that leads to a private dining room.
 A secret spot for just 12 lucky souls, the interior is all lush emerald green and dark wood, with moody vintage odds and ends collected from all around the world; the shelves are lined with antique-style bottles containing house-made concoctions that promise to ‘treat all that ails you’.